 The Scholastic Honor Society was established in 1961.
 Its purpose is to encourage sound scholarship, to recognize and honor good character and to stress the obligation which the scholar owes to society.
-To qualify for election students must have achieved a grade point average of 3.3 and must be in the upper 7% of the senior class.
+To qualify for election, students must have achieved a grade point average of 3.3 and must be in the upper 7 per cent of the senior class.
 The first group of students was honored in the spring of 1961.

-President-Dr. Rebecca Patterson Student Vice-President-Margaret Johnson President-elect-Dr. Branley Branson Treasurer-Dr. C. W. Reilly Secretary-Dr. E. G. Shields
+President-Dr. Charles W. Reilly Student Vice-President-Judith Coonrod President-elect-Mr. Donald Atwell Zoll Treasurer-Dr. Richard C. Welty Secretary-Dr. E. G. Shields